 • new managers and managers in transition,

-• emerging entrepreneurs and leaders.
+• emerging entrepreneurs

 All WRIA programmes use the WAL formula of K + P1 + Q = P2 as shown below: